Government Analysts: Developing Creative Thinking Skills for Effective Decision Making

 Our background, education, workplace and even friends, can sometimes smother our creativity.
 Feedback such as 'that won't work' is commonplace.
 With time and cost constraints, being creative can seem indulgent.
 It isn't.
-Not only will creativity enrich policymaking, it is an effective way of making the process faster, simpler and better.
+Not only will creativity enrich your decision making and policymaking, it is an effective way of making the process faster, simpler and better.
 It's true that Analysts are logical thinkers but it's an unfair assumption that Analysts / Economists lack creativity.
-This one-day course aimed at Government Analysts will enhance delegates' creative policy-making skills and encourage innovative ways of thinking from the teams they work with.
+This one-day course aimed at Government Analysts will enhance delegates' creative policymaking skills and encourage innovative ways of thinking from the teams they work with.

-• An understanding of creative policy-making ideas and methods;
+• An understanding of creative decision making and policy-making ideas and methods;

 • Understanding of when and how to apply creative policy-making techniques in the real world;